JesusGuti/Javascript/Midudev Projects/0x-wordle-clone/README.md

 ### WORDLE CLONE
-This project is a wordle clone made without dependencies (Only HTML, CSS, JS).
+This project is a wordle clone made without dependencies (Only HTML, CSS, Vanilla JS).

 # TO DO 🎯
 - Show keyboard ✅